 Everyone gets a 12 month one-time “free trial” of Medicare Advantage, which is Medicare coverage offered through private insurers.

-If you sign up for Medicare Advantage and decide within the first year that you’d rather have Original Medicare, you can change.
-You have Guaranteed Issue Rights for a Medigap policy.
+If you sign up for Medicare Advantage and decide within the first year that you’d rather have Medicare, you can change.
+Also, you’ll have Guaranteed Issue Rights for a Medigap policy.

-- Chose Medicare Advantage when you turned 65 and switch to Original Medicare within the first year, you could choose any Medigap plan in your area.
+If you chose the Medicare Advantage when you turned 65 and switch to Medicare within the first year, you could choose any Medigap plan in your area.

-In these cases, your Guaranteed Issue right allows you to buy Plans A, B, C, F, K, or L. You only have this right when you go to Medicare instead of another advantage plan.
+In this case, your Guaranteed Issue right allows you to buy Plans A, B, C, F, K, or L. You only have this right when you go to Medicare instead of another advantage plan.

 You can apply for Medigap starting 60 days before you lose coverage, and your Guaranteed Issue right ends 63 days after you lose coverage.

 If you have COBRA, you can either wait until the COBRA coverage ends or buy a Medigap plan right away.